 Sure, sometimes we speak on panels or write articles about the struggle.
 We share memes like this one that I reshared months ago – but then we go back to trying to show our clients, our employees, and our investors that we’ve got it all under control.
 We know what we’re doing, we’re gaining traction, making money, and everything is fine.
 But even if all of those things are true, there are always more truths than just one.

 For every entrepreneur’s success story, there are thousands of other parts to it that we don’t know.
+Everybody is putting their best foot forward and that’s the only thing we see – whether it’s in their business website or social media pages.
 We want to put everything together in a shiny package because we want it to make sense.
-But, like life, business is messy.

 3 Reasons Why You Must Stop Comparing Yourself as an Entrepreneur